mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/Getting-Started-with-MMGen-Wallet.md

 *Instead of using a hot wallet, you should consider setting up [transaction autosigning][07] on your offline machine.
 Autosigning makes it possible to transact directly from cold storage in a secure and convenient way.
-Autosigning is available for Linux-based systems and is tailored for use with Raspberry Pi and other single-board computers, for which LED support is provided.
-Old laptops with their network interfaces disabled also make acceptable signing devices.*
+Ideally, your autosigning device should be a Raspberry Pi or other single-board computer for which MMGen Wallet provides LED support.
+However, an old laptop running Linux or macOS would also suffice, provided its network interfaces are removed or disabled.*

 To use MMGen Wallet for not only cold storage but also day-to-day transacting, it’s possible to place a portion of your funds in a “hot wallet” on your online